Medically reviewed by Drugs.com. Last updated on Dec 17, 2021.

 This medicine may cause a serious reaction called tumor lysis syndrome (TLS).
 Call your doctor right away if you have a change in how much or how often you urinate, rapid weight gain, muscle or joint pain, swelling of the feet or lower legs, or feel tired.

 Blood clots may occur while you are receiving this medicine.
 Tell your doctor right away if you have chest pain, dizziness or lightheadedness, fainting, fast heartbeat, pain, redness, or swelling in the arm or legs, sudden shortness of breath, or trouble breathing.

 This medicine may cause infusion-related reactions, which can be life-threatening and require immediate medical attention.
-Tell your doctor right away if you have a cough, difficulty with swallowing, dizziness, a fast heartbeat, chest tightness, trouble breathing, swelling in your face or hands, a fever, chills, itching or hives, or lightheadedness or faintness while you are receiving this medicine.
+Tell your doctor right away if you start to have a fever, chills or shaking, dizziness, trouble breathing, itching or rash, or lightheadedness or fainting, joint pain, muscle pain or stiffness, difficulty in moving, nausea, vomiting, or sweating while you are receiving this medicine.

 This medicine can lower the number of platelets in your blood, which are needed for blood clotting.
 This may cause serious bleeding problems.
 Check with your doctor right away if you notice any unusual bleeding or bruising, black, tarry stools, or pinpoint red spots on your skin.